19-year-old drowns at Shaver Lake while celebrating his birthday

 FRESNO, Calif.
-(KFSN) -- The Fresno County Sheriff's Office says a 19-year-old man has drowned at Shaver Lake Tuesday evening.
+(KFSN) -- The Fresno County Sheriff's Office has identified the 19-year-old man who drowned at Shaver Lake Tuesday evening as Jonathyn Bradford of San Bernardino County.

 Deputies say they received a call of a man being underwater just before 5 p.m.
-The man was still underwater when they arrived.
+Bradford was still underwater when they arrived.

-A dive team and a boat team were able to locate the man's body about two hours after he initially went underwater.
+A dive team and a boat team were able to locate the his body about two hours after he initially went underwater.

-It was the man's 19th birthday celebration and witnesses told deputies that at some point, a group of the family walked around the cove and got on top of a rock.
+It was Bradford's 19th birthday celebration and witnesses told deputies that at some point, a group of the family walked around the cove and got on top of a rock.

 19-year-old drowns at Shaver Lake while celebrating his birthday